Why You Should Consider Creating a Vegan Beauty Routine

 SqualeneUse instead: squalane

 Squalene is a super hydrator that also helps reduce wrinkles and fight free radicals.
 It occurs naturally in our skin as part of our natural moisture barrier, but it decreases as we age.
 Sharks also happen to carry squalene in the oils found in their livers, and unfortunately skincare products containing squalene are often sourced from them.
 Squalane, however, acts the same way and as effectively as the squalene in our bodies, is said to be more stable, and best of all comes from plants.
 Find plant-derived squalane in Skin Soak Rich Moisture Cream, a deeply moisturizing yet non-greasy cream.

-The good news first, hyaluronic acid can be synthetically and safely formulated in a lab.
-Hyaluronic Acid occurs naturally in our skin and connective tissue, and is known for its ability to hold hydration in the skin (it holds 1,000 times it weight in water).
+The good news first: hyaluronic acid can be synthetically and safely formulated in a lab.
+Hyaluronic acid occurs naturally in our skin and connective tissue, and is known for its ability to hold hydration in the skin (it holds 1,000 times it weight in water).
 Unfortunately, HA can also be derived from the umbilical cords and fluids in the joints of cows and horses.
-And yes, the HA in our Hydration Station Booster is safely formulated in a lab and is 100% vegan, as is the HA we used in all of our products.
+The HA we used in all of our products is safely formulated in a lab and is 100% vegan.

 Guanine is a crystalline compound taken from fish scales and is used in many skincare and makeup products because its pearly essence gives off a subtle shimmer.
 We love a good light-reflecting, imperfection-diffusing action as much as the next person, but we get that from ethically sourced mica.
-Find it in our Zero-G Smoothing Eye Cream, which creates a sheer, subtle luminosity.
+Find it in our Luminizing Glow Drops and Smoothing Eye Cream, which both creates a sheer, subtle luminosity.

-All of our products are vegan, cruelty-free, and Leaping Bunny-certified.
+All Versed products are vegan, cruelty-free, and Leaping Bunny-certified.
 Shop some of our favorites below.